jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
-* 06/04/22: Simple version of MkdnNewListItem added
+* 06/04/22: Variant of MkdnNewListItem added as MkdnExtendList
 * 06/03/22: Add command and mapping for updating numbering
 * 05/30/22: Implement root directory switching to allow for easier switching between wikis
 * 05/30/22: Indent new list item when current one ends in a colon